 Council owned commercial and industrial units

 We have a number of commercial and industrial units available to rent.
-There are 10 workshop sites with approximately 110 units at Swansea Enterprise Park and other locations.
+There are 6 workshop sites with about 75 units at Swansea Enterprise Park and other locations.

-Units range in size from 13.94 sq metres (150sqft) to 464.52 sq metres (4,000sqft) which cater for light manufacturing.
-Under planning regulations no retail use is permitted.
+Units range in size from 46 sq metres (495sqft) to 232 sq metres (2,497sqft) which cater for light manufacturing.
+Under planning regulations no retail use is allowed.

 Who can apply?

-The industrial units are provided to assist businesses and therefore the local economy in their areas.
-Therefore applications will not be considered from individuals wishing to use them for their own private use such as storage of household items, private garaging etc.
+The industrial units are to assist businesses and therefore the local economy in their areas.
+Applications will not be considered from individuals wishing to use them for their own private use, for example storage of household items, private garaging etc.

-We recommend that you first view the exterior of the property to ensure that the location would be suitable for your business.
-Before an appointment can be made for an internal viewing of a property, new businesses need to provide a business plan of their intended venture.
-Existing businesses need to provide a letter outlining as much information as possible about their business, such as how many jobs currently exist or will be created, what experience you have, how long you have been in business etc.
+We recommend that you first view the exterior of the property to make sure that the location would be suitable for your business.
+Before an appointment can be made for an internal viewing of a property, new businesses need to give a business plan of their intended venture.
+Businesses already trading need to give a letter outlining as much information as possible about their business, for example how many jobs currently exist or will be created, what experience you have, how long you have been in business etc.

 It will help us if you include in your email your contact number and your full postal address.
 If your enquiry is about a specific property please include the postal address or describe it in relation to the property next door to it.

-You will be responsible to pay the rent for the premises you are occupying.
+You will be responsible for paying the rent for the premises you are occupying.
 All payments are due as stated in your lease or tenancy agreement and are normally payable monthly in advance.
 Payment is by direct debit.

 We will also charge a 3 month rent deposit.
 This will be held and returned upon completion of the tenancy provided that the unit is returned in a satisfactory condition and the rent account is clear

 Once the tenancy agreement has been signed you are legally bound by your specific agreement.
-If you wish to terminate your agreement, this document will state the required notice period.
+If you wish to end your agreement, this document will say the required notice period.

 The minimum rental period is one month.
-After this, one month's written notice is required from either side to terminate the tenancy.
+After this, one month's written notice is needed from either side to end the tenancy.

 Other fees and charges